plotly/orca/CONTRIBUTING.md

 ### What happened to `nw.js`?

-Older plotly devs might remember our old `nw.js` image server, but yeah Electron is way better than `nw.js` and a lot more people are using it.
+Older Plotly devs might remember our old `nw.js` image server, but yeah Electron is way better than `nw.js` and a lot more people are using it.
 Using it for this project was a no-brainier.